L3DEVIL/VphonegagaInject/README.md

 Open the game's `AndroidManifest.xml`

 Add the `SYSTEM_ALERT_WINDOW` permission besides other permissions if it doesn't exist.
-We only need one permission.
 Doesn't matter where you place it as long as it's above the application tag
 ```
 <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW"/>
 ```

+If you don't add it, you can't allow overlay permission.

 ![](https://i.imgur.com/XOxLU91.png)